mcvinding/warpimg/README.md

 * [Example_01_warp_temp2subj](https://github.com/mcvinding/warpimg/blob/main/example_01_warp_temp2subj.m) shows how to create the individualised warped templates.
 * [Example_02_create_headmodels](https://github.com/mcvinding/warpimg/blob/main/example_02_create_headmodels.m) show how to use the warped template to create headmodels for MEG source reconstruction.
+* [Example_03_create_sourcemodel](https://github.com/mcvinding/warpimg/blob/main/example_03_create_sourcemodel.m) show how to use the warped template to create headmodels for MEG source reconstruction.
 * In the foler [benchmarking](https://github.com/mcvinding/warpimg/tree/main/benchmarking), you find the scripts used to compare MEG source reconstruction methods presented in the paper.